 Pollock is a tiny town located in the state of Louisiana.
 With a population of 480 people and two constituent neighborhoods, Pollock is the 264th largest community in Louisiana.

 The people who call Pollock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pollock residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pollock include Irish, French, English, German, and Scottish.
+Important ancestries of people in Pollock include Irish, French, English, German, and Hungarian.

 The most common language spoken in Pollock is English.
 Other important languages spoken here include Italian and Spanish.